Matze385/Cluster_Evaluation/README.md

+This is a plugin for
+1. setting the boundary conditions for cluster resolving through annotating positions of objects in first and last frame and
+2. annotating ids to objects in first and last frame for ground truth generation

+The name of the plugin is
+Cluster ground truth generation

+The usage of the plugin is self explaning via Message Windows.

+The output of the plugin is a json file containing a list of list of integers.
+The outer list contain one list per annotated cluster in the following format:
+[listCluster1, listCluster2, ...]
+listCluster = [startFrame, endFrame, xCen, yCen, radius, nObjects, xStartObj1, yStartObj1, xEndObj1, xEndObj1, ... ,  xStartObjN, yStartObjN, xEndObjN, xEndObjN ]

 This is a minimal Maven project implementing an ImageJ 1.x plugin

 It is intended as an ideal starting point to develop new ImageJ 1.x plugins